 S.NO.
 EXPERIMENT NAME 1 Write a program in C to count number of spaces in a line.
 2 Write a program in C to count number characters, digits and spaces in a line.
 3 Write a C program to recognize strings under 'a' and 'abb' 4 Write a C program to test whether a given identifier is valid or not.
-(Logical, arithmetic) 5 Write a program using Lex to print any arithmetic expression in the form of tokens E.g. $2 + 4 3 \text{ O/p} - \text{Number plus/op Number Multi/op Number}$ 6 Write a program in Lex to identify whether letter is consonant or vowel.
-E.g. gari O/P - consonant vowel consonant vowel 7 Write a C program to test whether a given identifier is valid or not.
-Apply regular expression l(l+d), where l- letters (a-z, A-Z) and d- digits (0 to 9).
+(Logical, arithmetic) 5 Write a program using Lex to print any arithmetic expression in the form of tokens E.g.2 + 4 3 O/p - Number plus/op Number Multi/op Number 6 Write a program in Lex to identify whether letter is consonant or vowel.
+E.g. gari O/P -consonant vowel consonant vowel 7 Write a C program to test whether a given identifier is valid or not.
+Apply regular expression I(I+d), where I- letters (a-z , A-Z) and d- digits (0 to 9).
 8 Install Flex for windows.
 Write a program to print whether the word is a collection of lowercase or upper case.
-Also, print the total number of upper and lower letters 9 Write a program using Lex to print any arithmetic expression $(+, -, , /, \%)$ in the form of tokens 10 Write a program using Lex to print to whether the number is even or odd
+Also, print the total number of upper and lower letters 9 Write a program using Lex to print any arithmetic expression (+, -, , /, %) in the formof tokens 10 Write a program using Lex to print to whether the number is even or odd